Florida Asset Protection & Estate Planning Blog

 11. WHO HAS PREFERENCE TO BE PERSONAL REPRESENTATIVE?

-The probate attorney for the personal representative advises the personal representative on rights and duties under the
+The Florida probate attorney for the personal representative advises the personal representative on rights and duties under the

 Prior to commencement of